txt/fse16/doc/hw1.md

      - Go to the package definition (usually, first search return).
      - Read!
      - By the way, for some  cool notes on bnet, see [here](http://weka.sourceforge.net/manuals/weka.bn.pdf)

+____

+## Working with Cloud9

+As of June 2015, the procedure for doing that was:

++ Go to Github and create an empty repository.
++ Log in to Cloud9 using your GitHub username (at `http://c9.io`, there is a button for that, top right).
++ Hit the green _CREATE NEW WORKSPACE_ button
+    + Select _Clone from URL_;
+    + Find _Source URL_ and enter in `http://github.com/you/yourRepo`
+	+ Wait ten seconds for the screen to change.
+	+ Hit the green _START EDITING_ button.

+This will drop you into the wonderful Cloud9 integrated development environment.
+Here, you can edit code and backed up your code outside Cloud9, over at `Github.com` (which means that if ever Cloud9 goes away, you will still have your code).

+The good news about Cloud9 is that it is very easy to setup and configure.
+The bad news is that each Cloud9 workspace has the same limits as Github- a
+1GB size limit.
+Also, for CPU-intensive applications, shared on-line resources like Cloud9 can be a little slow.
+That said, for the newbie, Cloud9 is a very useful tool to jump start the learning process.

+For sites other than Cloud9, see Koding, Nitrous.IO and many more besides.